-The best setting for your home in winter depends on a number of factors, such as the individual preferences of the residents, the ages of the people residing in your home, and the amount of time you spend at home.
+The best temperature to set your thermostat at for winter depends on a number of factors, such as the individual preferences of the residents, the ages of the people residing in your home, and the amount of time you spend at home.
 In short, there is no single temperature that is perfect for everyone.

 Ideal Temperature Settings for the Winter Months

-You can figure out what temperature works best for you and your family.
+You can figure out what temperature to set your thermostat in the winter by what works best for you and your family.
 Start by setting the thermostat at 72 degrees Fahrenheit when you are at home during the day and awake.
 Lower it by one degree each week until you reach 68 degrees.
 For most people, this is a comfortable temperature that is neither too hot nor too cold.
 Don’t forget, you’ll be wearing heavier clothing in the winter months, too, so you may be able to set the temperature a little lower and still be comfortable (and save a little more money on your energy bills).

 If you are not already in the habit of lowering the temperature at night, it is a good idea to do that.
 Lower the temperature at night and when you will be away at work or on vacation.
 Try lowering the thermostat to 58 degrees.
 This will provide sufficient heat to keep your plumbing from freezing while also holding your energy bills down.
 (However, if you have young or infant children, you should keep room temperatures above 65 degrees Fahrenheit, but not higher than 74 degrees.)